lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 > **NB:** don't forget to delete the comments in the JSON file!

-You are now ready apply these changes on your Universal Profile.
+We are now ready apply these changes on our Universal Profile.
 We will see how in the next section :arrow_down:

 ## Step 2: upload your JSON file to IPFS

 We will now start writing the main code of the tutorial.
 Create a new file `main.js`.

-Our [lsp-factory.js] tool provides convenience to upload your profile Metadata to IPFS.
+Our [lsp-factory.js] tool provides convenience to upload our profile Metadata to IPFS.

 ```javascript title="main.js"
 const { LSP3UniversalProfile } = require('@lukso/lsp-factory.js');